BabylooPro/ContactForm.csharp/README.md

 - `POST /api/email/{smtpId}/test` - Send a test email using test email address
 - `GET /api/email/configs` - Get all available SMTP configurations
 - `GET /test` - Test if the API is running

+## Documentation

+The API documentation is available in two formats:

+- **Detailed Documentation**: See the [DOCS.md](DOCS.md) file for comprehensive API documentation including request/response formats, templates, and configuration details.
+- **Interactive Swagger UI**: When running the API locally, access the Swagger documentation at the root URL `http://localhost:5108/` on navigator.
+Swagger provides an interactive interface to explore and test all API endpoints.

 ## Prerequisites